dmh2000/go_assessment/README.md

 for the same reason.
 The tool will be useful for go beginners to move beyond a tutorial and implement some simple (and a few not-so-simple) Go code without being spoon fed.

 This tool is not meant to be a leetcode challenge.
-The point is to learn or refresh you skill with Go.
+The point is to exercise your skill with Go.
 Most of the tests and implementations are straightforward.
 A few are harder, require a bit of algorithm knowledge or the ability to look up a solution.
 If you have gone through the official golang tutorial you will know enough to make most of the tests pass.
+For the rest go ahead and look up a solution if you need to.
+Feel free to use go standard libraries.
+No need to reinvent the wheel.

 The way this tool works is that it relies on Test Driven Development using the [native Go test framework](https://golang.org/pkg/testing/).
 The ./app directory